monu301981/Multi-Jupyter-Notebooks/README.md

 - All the notebooks saved in folder /work which appears inside each notebook instance will be saved in /notebooks folder on host.
 - Only exception is Go notebook instance for which there will be no /work folder.
 - All the notebook instances can be run paralelly as they are launched on different ports (mentioned above).
+- Use seperate command prompts (CMD) instances in admin mode to launch notebooks applications for different languages.

 ## Upcoming features
 - Version for Node JS